Exploiting Completeness Perception with Diffusion Transformer for Unified 3D MRI Synthesis: Methodology

 \textbf{Data Sampling.} To improve CoPeVAE's adaptability to diverse missing cases, we employ a dual-random sampling strategy, where both the number/length of missing elements and the modality types/slice positions are randomly sampled.
 Given a complete set $\mathcal{M}$, we first randomly sample a missing count $c \in \{1, \dots, m - 1\}$, then uniformly select $c$ elements to form the missing subset $\mathcal{M}^C$, with the remainder forming the incomplete subset $\mathcal{M}^S$.

 \textbf{Task 1.
-Missing Number/Length Detection.} Equipped with global contextual awareness, the tokenizer is capable of answering the question that how many modalities/slices are missing in the incomplete input.
+Missing Number/Length Detection.} Equipped with global contextual awareness, the tokenizer is capable of determining how many modalities/slices are missing in the incomplete input.
 This task aims to enable the tokenizer to identify the severity of incompleteness by perceiving the global context of MRIs, thereby learning modality/spatial attributes in a coarse-grained manner.
-We formulate this task as an $(m - 1)$-class classification task and define the loss using the cross-entropy as
+We formulate this task as an $(m - 1)$-class classification task and define the loss using cross-entropy loss as follows: